RasmusLesebergPXL/PBTIN/Jaar_2/Automation/README.md

     * exam
     * slides/documentation

-`slides` a directory called *documentation* which contains more useful info.
+`slides` contains a directory called *documentation* which contains more useful info.
 The exercises are mostly geared towards use with vagrant but can be adapted for AWS use as well.

 **Exam Score:** 19